Atari 7800: Atari Flashback

 In 2004, the Infogrames-owned version of Atari released the Atari Flashback console.
-It resembles a miniature Atari 7800 and has five 7800 and fifteen 2600 games built-in.
+It resembles a miniature Atari 7800 and has five 7800 and fifteen 2600 games built in.
 Built using the NES-On-A-Chip hardware instead of recreating the Atari 7800 hardware, it was criticized for failing to properly replicate the actual gaming experience.
 A subsequent 7800 project was cancelled after prototypes were made.

 Game development

 The digital signature long prevented aftermarket games from being developed.
 The signing software was eventually found and released at Classic Gaming Expo in 2001.

 Several new Atari 7800 games such as Beef Drop, B*nQ, Combat 1990, CrazyBrix, Failsafe, and Santa Simon have been released..

 Source code

-The source code for 13 games, the operating system, and the development tools which run on the Atari ST were discovered in a dumpster behind the Atari building in Sunnyvale, California.
+In July 2009, the source code to 13 games, the operating system, and Atari ST-hosted development tools, were released.
 Commented assembly language source code was made available for Centipede, Commando, Crossbow, Desert Falcon, Dig Dug, Food Fight, Galaga, Hat Trick, Joust, Ms. Pac-Man, Super Stunt Cycle, Robotron: 2084, and Xevious.